Glossary

 (Amharic for “The House of Israel”) is the historic name for the Ethiopian Jewish community.
 According to oral tradition, Beta Israel traces its founding to King Solomon and the Queen of Sheba…(more)

-“Black Sabbath” is the first compilation ever to showcase legendary Black artists covering Jewish songs.
+“Black Sabbath” is the first-ever compilation to showcase legendary Black artists covering Jewish songs.
 Featuring Aretha Franklin, Lena Horne, Cab Calloway, and many others, it uses popular music to shed light on the historical…(more)

 /